GreenDelta/olca-simapro-csv/README.md

 * `;;;;;`

 ## TODO:
-* read & write quantity blocks + tests
+* finish ref-block tests
-* test reading of product stage blocks
+* product stage blocks: some fields are missing
-* read & write parameter blocks
-* read & write elementary flow blocks
 * write process blocks + tests
-* write product stage blocks + tests
+* test product stage blocks
+* support new format fields: `PlatformId`, UUIDs?

 * remove the Pedigree fields and the Pedigree matcher; this should go into the openLCA import then